Helping New York Families for Over 60 Collective Years

-all relevant financial information and documents, to not take advantages
+- Agree to disclose all relevant financial information and documents

-of any mistakes by the other side and to respect each others' priorities.
+- Refrain from taking advantage of any mistakes by the other side

 Divorce Mediation in New York